gclancy121/java-learn/README.md

 # java-learn
-The repository I would commit to as I slowly learned how to do anything in Java.
+The repository I will commit to as I slowly learn how to do anything in Java.